bastibe/annotate.el/README.md

 - annotations in org-mode source blocks will be underlined, but the annotations don't show up.
 This is likely a fundamental incompatibility with the way source blocks are highlighted and the way annotations are displayed.

-Portion of the code © 2019 Universita' degli Studi di Palermo

 This package is released under the MIT license.

 ### Changelog